Transfer Credit Evaluation

 Credit by Exam

-The special grade of CE is awarded when a student has applied for and successfully completed the requirements for credit by examination.
+The special grade of Credit by Exam (CE) is awarded when a student has applied for and successfully completed the requirements for credit by examination.
 Qualified curriculum students with relevant prior training or experience may earn academic credit for certain courses by examination.
 A student interested in receiving such credit should contact the appropriate program director for information on the procedures for application.
 To receive credit by examination, the student must be enrolled in a curriculum program and be registered for the course for which application is made.
 The application must be approved within the first 7 calendar days of the semester, and the examination must be completed within the first 14 calendar days of the semester.

 To receive credit by examination, the student must score at least 85 percent on the examination.
 In certain courses, the required passing score may be higher.
 The examination may be taken only once, and a student failing the examination must complete the course for credit.
 No more than 10 percent of the total credit hours required by the student’s plan of study may be earned by examination unless the chief instructional officer gives special approval to exceed this limit.